Clare Wood

 Director

-Clare uses a trauma informed and decolonising approach to enterprise development, which promotes economic inclusion whilst fostering connection to country, culture and language.
-Clare is an Occupational therapist with a masters degree in Narrative therapy and Community work.
-Clare has over 15 years experience working in community development and mental health settings, in particular in first nation communities in the Kimberley.
-Clare explores innovative and creative approaches to community-led solutions to mental health concerns via enterprise development.
-Clare facilitate’s women to hope, dream and build leadership and entrepreneurial skills with a focus on the health and wellbeing of their families and communities.
+Clare uses a healing-centred and decolonising approach to enterprise development, which promotes economic inclusion whilst fostering connection to country, culture and language.
+Clare is an Occupational therapist with a master’s degree in Narrative therapy and Community work.
+Clare had 20 years of experience working in community development and mental health settings, in particular in First Nation communities in the Kimberley.
+Clare explores innovative and creative approaches to community-led enterprise development.
+Clare facilitate’s women leadership development to hope, dream and build entrepreneurial skills with a focus on the health and well-being of their families and communities.

 Susannah Wallman